algocompretto/algocompretto/README.md

 software and mining engineering student.
-Currently i am learning more about algorithms for decision making, software development, computer vision and neural networks.
+Currently i am learning more about algorithms for decision making, computer vision and neural networks.